Meet The Team

 Douglas DeSalvo DC, DAAMLP

 Douglas DeSalvo, DC, Novato Chiropractor, is the clinic director of DeSalvo Chiropractic, Inc. Established in 1987.
 A center for family care, spine care, extremity injuries, neuropathy, disc treatment and knee pathology.
-Dr. DeSalvo D.C. is also Board Certified in Neuropathy (BCN).
 Dr. DeSalvo D.C. is certified in Automobile Crash Injuries and Brain Injury Traumatology from the Spine Research Institute of San Diego.

 This group recognizes their doctors as elite practitioners in the field of auto crash traumatology.
 He is also a Diplomate of the American Academy of Medical Legal Professionals.